"Come see me in engineering when you get back. Urgent. -T"

-With her small stature, Tali twisted easily away, holding her omnitool behind her back.
+With her small stature, Tali twisted easily away, hiding her omnitool behind her back.
 "You'll be glad there's a doctor here if you try it!"

-"I hope you have a good disaster recovery plan," Tali said flatly.
+Tali crossed her arms.
+"I hope you have a good disaster recovery plan."

 "Awww, there goes my vid collection," Joker groaned and staggered to the far corner of the lift, trying fruitlessly to boot his ruined datapad.
 Chakwas glanced over her shoulder, a thin smile on her face, then turned back to the window.

-She looked up at him with apology evident in her eyes.
+Tali looked up at Garrus with apology evident in her eyes.
 "Think we can play nice?"

 "I think we can," Garrus said, feeling a little ashamed himself.
 "Sorry. "

 "Me too."
-Tali shook her head in amazement, then gave a soft laugh.
+Tali shook her head and gave a soft laugh.
 "Since when does Garrus Vakarian worry about playing by the rules?"

 Tali tilted her head back so he could see her eyes.
 "And I care too much about him to turn my back in case he's in trouble.
 I just want to be sure.
 Okay?"

 "Okay."
-Garrus turned back toward the window just to see the view disappear behind the walls of a solid elevator shaft.
+Garrus turned back toward the window just as the view disappeared behind the walls of a solid elevator shaft.
 They were entering Zakera ward proper.
-He flashed back to a much younger turian police officer and quarian girl on her pilgrimage, bickering on these very same elevators as their new commander tried to keep the peace.
+He flashed back to a young turian police officer and quarian girl on her pilgrimage, bickering on these very same elevators as their new commander tried to keep the peace.
 In actuality, it was only three years before, but for both of them it seemed a lifetime.
 But now, they didn't need their referee to stop the fight.
 Just talking about him had been good enough.

 Tali was right.
 Shepard's disappearances were unusual.
 And harmless or not, Garrus wanted to know what was going on.
-Partially because he still had an investigator's instinct, but mostly because he couldn't stand the thought of the Commander having to face any kind of trouble alone.
+Partially because he still had an investigator's instinct, but mostly because he couldn't stand the thought of Shepard having to face any kind of trouble alone.